Rapid-POS/Rapid-Counterpoint-GunBroker-Connector/Release-Notes/RapidPOS-GunBroker-3.01.00-Release-Notes.md

 - Allows a GunBroker order to be refunded to the EC_GUNBRKR paycode.

 Note: This is specifically for the GunBroker paycode.
 If a refund to the customer is necessary, that must still be completed via GunBroker.

 ---

-## New Features & Enhancements

-### Consigned Item Support
-Added support for listing and processing consigned items through the GunBroker integration.
-- Consigned inventory can now be listed for sale and processed through orders.

-### Mark All Messages as Read
-Added a "Mark All Messages as Read" option for GunBroker messages.
-- Allows users to clear message notifications in bulk instead of marking each message individually.

-### 205 Workgroup Numbering & Drawer Assignment Update
-Updated the 205 Workgroup to populate numbers correctly.
-- Updated Store Settings so that Drawer Assignment defaults to "None."

----